sathoro/betarigs-manager/readme.md

 No database necessary.
 Just open `EXAMPLE.env.php` and set your Betarigs API key, Coinbase API key, and Coinbase API secret and then rename the file to `.env.php` (the dot before `env` is important!).
 The Coinbase API key only needs sending permissions.

+Most of the custom code for this application is in `app/routes.php` and `app/library/Betarigs.php`.

 ![Screenshot](http://i.imgur.com/l8j4lXw.png)